hsdenx/tbot/doc/sphinx/source/guide.rst

 .. image:: image/guide/guide_relais_get_config_explained.png

-input is state/port, so all your usb relays you use in your vlab, must have unique port numbers !
+input is state/port, so all your usb relays you use in your vlab, must have unique port strings!
 No problem, as you can define them in this file.

 In my setting above, I have connected port 1, so I can switch port state with tbot: